namalio/Fragmenta_PCs/PCs_Examples/CashMachine/README.md

 ## Scenario-based Model Analysis

-The scenario-based analysis tries to ascertain whether the PCs model of CM above expresses what is intended.
+The scenario-based analysis that follows tries to ascertain whether CM's model expresses what is intended.
+Each scenario is accompanied by a CSP assertion which checks the scenario's validity and whose satisfaction can be checked using the FDR4 refinement checker.

 <img src="PC_CM_AuthenticationFail.jpg" alt="PC_CMAF">

 PC <i>PC_CM_AuthenticationFail</i> describes a scenario in which an authentication fails three times; after which, the card is swallowed for security reasons.
+The validity is confirmed by the CSP tool, hence: CashMachine &#2291; CMAF.

 <img src="PC_CM_2FailsCancel.jpg" alt="PC_CM2FsC">